Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-Manipulating data with pandas.md

 # Manipulating pandas DataFrames

-In the previous lesson you learned how to create a DataFrame and populate it with data. pandas has a number of functions you can use operate on the data.
+In the previous lesson you learned how to create a DataFrame and populate it with data.
+Pandas has a number of functions you can use to operate on the data.

 ## Sorting
 The `sort_values` function allows you to sort the rows in a DataFrame based on one or more columns: